Janet Boyd: Activism

 The Sunderland Daily Echo and Shipping Gazette of 12 June 1911 recorded that Janet Boyd had refused to pay her rates of £21 and to raise the money she held an auction at her home during which a member of the WSPU came to speak to the assembled crowd and which resulted in Boyd selling a Spanish mantilla which was bought by her gardener; the money to pay for this probably came from Boyd herself.
-In the same year Boyd joined the protest against the 1911 Census return as her name is not recorded in it - the only people named being the gardener and his son.
-Underneath is written, '14 females passed the night here.
-As women are not counted as voters, neither should they be counted on this census'.
+In the same year Boyd joined the protest against the 1911 census return in which she is not named.
+Underneath is written, "14 females passed the night here.
+As women are not counted as voters, neither should they be counted on this census."